-- 53. It also contravenes the autonomy of political parties that the mere failure to submit within 30 days amendments introduced in a party statute as well as decisions on appointing a party leader to the GEC (Article 16.3) may serve as grounds for refusal to register the amendments or the new leader of a party.
-It is recommended to review Article 16.3. - 54.
-Article 10.1.7 of the Draft Law should be clear about the possibility to establish other organizations such as think tanks or foundations linked to the party, even though some other provisions (e.g., Articles 20, 27.3 and 36.1) already show the importance of the education and research functions of political parties. - 55.
-At the same time, as noted in the 2020 Joint Guidelines, it is legitimate for states to introduce some legislative requirements for the internal organisation and selection of candidates for elections, in the interest of democratic governance and equal treatment or participation of minorities or disadvantaged groups, although without interfering too much with the internal matters of political parties.
-The 2020 Joint Guidelines further state that "[I]egal regulation of internal party functions, where applied, must be narrowly construed so as to respect the principle of party autonomy and not to unduly interfere with the right of parties as free associations to manage their own internal affairs."
-In that respect, as mentioned in Section C supra, it is welcome that gender and diversity considerations become an integral part of a party's internal decision-making processes, especially regarding the nomination to the party's leadership positions and to candidates to public offices (Articles 8.1 and 8.2). - 56.
-Article 16.4 of the Draft Law further states that "[t]he charter and platform of a party shall not contradict the main structure and the fundamental principles of the Constitution".
-As emphasized in the 2020 Joint Guidelines, "the law should not forbid a political party from advocating a change to the constitutional order of the state, as long as the means used to that end are legal and democratic, and the change proposed is in itself compatible with fundamental democratic principles".
-By Moreover, "the mere fact that a party advocates a peaceful change of the constitutional order, or promotes self- determination of a specific people is not sufficient per se to justify a party's prohibition or dissolution".
-The party programmes may be incompatible with the current principles and structures of a given state, but may still be compatible with the rules of democracy, as it is "the essence of democracy to allow diverse political programmes to be proposed and debated, even those that call into question the way a State is currently organised, provided that they do not harm democracy
+53. It also contravenes the autonomy of political parties that the mere failure to submit within 30 days amendments introduced in a party statute as well as decisions on appointing a party leader to the GEC (Article 16.3) may serve as grounds for refusal to register the amendments or the new leader of a party.
+It is recommended to review Article 16.3.

+54. Article 10.1.7 of the Draft Law should be clear about the possibility to establish other organizations such as think tanks or foundations linked to the party, even though some other provisions (e.g., Articles 20, 27.3 and 36.1) already show the importance of the education and research functions of political parties.

+55. At the same time, as noted in the 2020 Joint Guidelines, it is legitimate for states to introduce some legislative requirements for the internal organisation and selection of candidates for elections, in the interest of democratic governance and equal treatment or participation of minorities or disadvantaged groups, although without interfering too much with the internal matters of political parties.84 The 2020 Joint Guidelines further state that "[l]egal regulation of internal party functions, where applied, must be narrowly construed so as to respect the principle of party autonomy and not to unduly interfere with the right of parties as free associations to manage their own internal affairs".85 In that respect, as mentioned in Section C supra, it is welcome that gender and diversity considerations become an integral part of a party's internal decision-making processes, especially regarding the nomination to the party's leadership positions and to candidates to public offices (Articles 8.1 and 8.2).86

+56. Article 16.4 of the Draft Law further states that "[t]he charter and platform of a party shall not contradict the main structure and the fundamental principles of the Constitution".
+As emphasized in the 2020 Joint Guidelines, "the law should not forbid a political party from advocating a change to the constitutional order of the state, as long as the means used to that end are legal and democratic, and the change proposed is in itself compatible with fundamental democratic principles".87 Moreover, "the mere fact that a party advocates a peaceful change of the constitutional order, or promotes self- determination of a specific people is not sufficient per se to justify a party's prohibition or dissolution".88 The party programmes may be incompatible with the current principles and structures of a given state, but may still be compatible with the rules of democracy, as it is "the essence of democracy to allow diverse political programmes to be proposed and debated, even those that call into question the way a State is currently organised, provided that they do not harm democracy itself".89 Consequently, a political party must be able to promote a constitutional change on two conditions: firstly, the means used to that end must be legal and democratic; secondly,

-84 Ibid. para.
-155 (2020 Joint Guidelines on Political Party Regulation).
+88 Ibid. para.
+115 (2020 Joint Guidelines on Political Party Regulation).

-86 Op. cit. footnote 16, paras.
+84 Op. cit. footnote 16, paras.
 28, 151 and 176 (2020 Joint Guidelines on Political Party Regulation).

-87 Ibid. para.
+85 Ibid. para.
 151 (2020 Joint Guidelines on Political Party Regulation).

-88 See UN Committee on the Elimination of Discrimination Against Women (CEDAW), General Recommendation No. 23: Political and Public Life, 1997, A/52/38, paras.
+86 See UN Committee on the Elimination of Discrimination Against Women (CEDAW), General Recommendation No. 23: Political and Public Life, 1997, A/52/38, paras.
 32-34.

-89 Op. cit. footnote 16, para.
+87 Op. cit. footnote 16, para.
 38 (2020 Joint Guidelines on Political Party Regulation).